allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 # The Auto Commit Setting :gear:

 If *autocommit* mode is enabled, each SQL statement forms a single transaction on its own.
-By default, MySQL starts the session for each new connection with *autocommit* enabled, so MySQL does a commit after each SQL statement if that statement did not return an error.
+By default, MySQL starts the session for each new connection with *autocommit* enabled, so MySQL does a commit after each SQL statement (if that statement did not return an error).
 A session that has *autocommit* enabled can perform a multiple-statement transaction by starting it with an explicit *START TRANSACTION* or *BEGIN* statement and ending it with a *COMMIT* or *ROLLBACK* statement.

-This feature is frequently adjusted when SQL scripts need to be executed in production environments.
+This feature is frequently used when SQL scripts need to be executed in production environments.
 In those cases, *autocommit* is disabled, so all DML statements do not take effect immediately.
-Using MySQL Workbench as a client, one can disable *autocommit* in the menu options.
+For example, by using MySQL Workbench as a client, one can easily disable *autocommit* in the menu options.
 If *autocommit* mode is disabled within a session, the session always has a transaction open.
 A COMMIT or ROLLBACK statement ends the current transaction and a new one starts.
 If a session that has *autocommit* disabled ends without explicitly committing the final transaction, MySQL rolls back that transaction.

 In summary: